nakaya-kotaro/minutes/deliverables/README.md

 # deliverables
-This is the directory where the deliverables are stored
+This is the directory that stores  the deliverables